alifar76/NegBinSig-Test/README.md

 This is a simple script that performs negative binomial and zero-inflated negative binomial regression.

-The script is adjusted such that it can take in OTU table generated via QIIME from biom file as input and standard mapping/metadata file compatible with QIIME.
+The script is adjusted such that it can take in any OTU table file, generated via QIIME, (in tab-delimited format) as input and standard mapping/metadata file compatible with QIIME.

 Presently, the script can only perform a single category comparison for variables.
 For example, if the metadata have two variables such as diet and antibiotic exposure, the script will have to be run seperately for each variable.
 A joint model